dragoon/django-selenium/README.rst

 Local
 -----

-If you plan to run **selenium server locally**, then you should define the following settings:
+Local run in this case means that you're using Firefox, Chrome or IE driver, and therefore you don't need running selenium server, because these drivers work with the browsers directly.

--  Set ``SELENIUM_PATH`` to point to the selenium-server.jar on your system, for example ``/home/dragoon/selenium-server-2.6.jar``
+So, if you plan to use **selenium locally**, then you should define the following settings:

 -  Set ``SELENIUM_DISPLAY`` if you plan to run selenium tests on display other than "``:0``" (on VNCServer/Xvfb for example).
    See ``settings.py`` for other settings available.